 print out or make a digital copy of this getting started packet of worksheets (and get cracking)

-set a budget: Setting your budget can feel like you’re just making up numbers… but it doesn’t have to be that way when actual couples break down what they really spent on their recent weddings.
-Armed with that info, you can decide how much you can spend on your guests.
+set a budget: Setting your budget can feel like you’re just making up numbers… but it doesn’t have to be that way when we can help you out.
+Armed with as much info as possible (like these sample budgets and our wedding budget spreadsheet), you can decide how much you can spend on your wedding.
 Then, you need to discuss how much you want to spend on your wedding.

 Honestly, friends, if you’ve just gotten engaged, that list is enough to keep you busy for weeks.
 But if you’re looking for more information, you can start browsing here:

 - Check out our wedding vendor directory, full of folx committed to diversity—we’re biased, but truly believe the members of our directory are the best in the business, and it’s a great place to start exploring and searching for your wedding dream team.